getman-research-group/3dcnn-zeolite-solvation/README.md

 The main workflow is:

 1. Prepare energy-label tables in `database/`.
-2. Extract molecular descriptors and hydrogen-bond information from the MD configurations, then generate and augment the voxel representations.
+2. Extract molecular features and hydrogen-bond information from the MD configurations, then generate and augment the voxel representations.
 3. Serialize the voxel grids to `dataset_cnn/` with `store_grids_pickle.py`.